carpentries-incubator/byte-sized-rse-git-intermediate/episodes/introduction.md

 ### Rebase & Merge

 In Git, there is another way to integrate changes from one branch into another - a **rebase**.
+Git rebase solves the same problem as Git merge - both of these commands are designed to integrate changes from one branch into another branch — they just do it in very different ways.
+It is important to know when to use (and not to use) which.

 Let's go back to an earlier example from the 3-way merge, where main and feature branches have diverged with subsequent commits made on each (so fast-forward merging strategy is not an option).